Venice Carnival: Plan Your Trip from Milan and Enjoy an Unforgettable Overnight Stay

 The Magic of Venice Carnival

-On February 16, the Grand Water Parade officially kicks off the Carnival at 11:00 AM with a stunning procession of boats decorated in historical Venetian styles.
+The Grand Water Parade officially kicks off the Carnival at 11:00 AM with a stunning procession of boats decorated in historical Venetian styles.
 These boats, led by performers in elaborate costumes, travel from Punta della Dogana to Rialto, creating a colorful spectacle on the canals.

 Venice Carnival - The Grand Water Parade brings vibrant boats and costumes to Venice's canals